dojot/dojot/connector/mqtt/vernemq/README.md

 Fig. 2 - Client retrives certificates from PKI (EJBCA)

-The step by step on how to get a certificate for a client will be explained later, see [here](##how-to-get-a-certificate-for-a-client-to-use-with-dojot-vernemq).
+The step by step on how to get a certificate for a client will be explained later.

+The process of obtaining certificates for K2V Brige and K2V-bridge instances follows the same steps as for the client.

-The process of obtaining certificates for VerneMQ, K2V Brige and K2V-bridge (services) instances follows the same steps as for the client, with some more followed by (Fig. 3):
+The process of obtaining certificates for VerneMQ instances follows the same steps as for the client, with some more followed by (Fig. 3):

 - At each defined time (CHECK_EXPIRATION_TIME), it's checked if the root certificate and public certificate of the service instance will expire in the next CHECKEND_EXPIRATION_SEC seconds.